 why is fast fashion so cheap?

-Have you ever wondered why fast fashion is so cheap?
+Have you ever wondered why buying clothes at any of the fast fashion companies is so cheap?

 Take a moment to think about a $5 t-shirt.
 Could the raw materials have been grown sustainably?
 Could the person who sewed it have been paid a living wage?
-When we look through the supply chain enormous problems begin to emerge.
+When we look through the supply chain of fast fashion companies, enormous problems begin to emerge.